2022 Symposium Theme

 2026 JEPB-UNF Environmental Symposium

-After review of the 2024 rescheduled event, the Symposium Planning Team has decided to change the schedule from a fall event to a spring event.
-With that decision, we will not have our regularly scheduled October event this year.
-We are about to launch the planning process, so stay tuned for more information to come.
+After review of the 2024 rescheduled event, the Symposium Planning Team decided to change the schedule from a fall event to a spring event.
+We hope that this change works for everyone.
 We anticipate that pricing for the event will remain the same.
+More information on what we have planned for the event is shared below.
+We look forward to having you join us in February!

 Objectives of the Symposium